 Quick start

 - Use any of the tools ("Handy calculations", "Optical software", "Solvers") and switch between them as you wish.
+These online optical tools provide flexible access to optical calculations, system design, and automated optical simulation.

 - Read the support information provided through the "", "about", "caution" and "tutorial" buttons displayed everywhere in the tools.